Sushants-Git/keeper/README.md

-# Keeper - A minimal markdown editor!!
+# Keeper - A minimal and modern markdown editor!!

 ## Table of Contents
 - [Installation](#installation)